 How can the tank be used?

-Because the load has been adjust to simulate that which ones see in a rowing, the tank can not only be used for steady-state technique work in the Utilization range (U2 and U1), but can also be used for workouts in the Anaerobic Threshold range (AT), the Transportation (T) range, but cannot be used AN+ (short pieces of less then 1 min or racing starts).
-Since the athletes are power source just like in a boat then are in full control over the water rotation and benefit fully from the tank session.
+Because the load has been adjusted to simulate that which ones see in a rowing, the tank can not only be used for steady-state technique work in the Utilization range (U2 and U1) but can also be used for workouts in the Anaerobic Threshold range (AT), the Transportation (T) range, but cannot be used AN+ (short pieces of less then 1 minute or racing starts).
+Since the athletes are power source just like in a boat then they are in full control over the water rotation and benefit fully from the tank session.

 Does the indoor rowing tank require power?

-Artificial rotation of water (pumped powered tanks) not only requires expensive energy, but results in a stroke that no matter how fast the water looks, it feels heavy.
-This is due to the large mass of water resisting against the the athletes drive as well as the larger reservoir needed for the pumps, which results in much higher drag.
+Artificial rotation of water (pumped powered tanks) not only requires expensive energy but results in a stroke that no matter how fast the water looks, it feels heavy.
+This is due to the large mass of water resisting against the athletes drive as well as the larger reservoir needed for the pumps, which results in much higher drag.
 This is unlike that which is experienced in the boat.
-In the boat the load changes as the boat picks up velocity, so that from the catch to the finish a racing shell load becomes lighter and the hands must accelerate to keep up with the increasing speed of the boat.
-Not so in an pump powered tank, where the athletes are stuck in a heavy, mass of relative static water moving at a constant velocity.
+In the boat, the load changes as the boat pick up velocity, so that from the catch to the finish a racing shell load becomes lighter and the hands must accelerate to keep up with the increasing speed of the boat.
+Not so in a pump powered tank, where the athletes are stuck in a heavy, mass of relative static water moving at a constant velocity.
 The athlete powered tank is geared to offset the difference in drag between a tank versus a boat.
-In addition water used in our design is kept to a minimum as a result due to scaling such that it load feels more akin to that of a racing shell and more lively and responsive to the athletes power, then a powered tank could ever be.
+In addition, water used in our design is kept to a minimum as a result due to scaling such that it load feels more akin to that of a racing shell and more lively and responsive to the athletes’ power, then a powered tank could ever be.